-- (7) 250-499

-- (8) Don't know but between 50 and 499
+- (7) 250-499 - (8) Don't know but between 50 and 499

-- (9) 500 or more

 COVERAGE: Applies to all respondents who are employees who have been made redundant from a job during the three months before interview (STAT = 1).

 NOTES: This variable replaces REDMPNO.
 This variable records the total number of employees at the respondent's workplace, not just the number employed within the particular section or department he/she works in.